vgrunewald/project_final3_grunewald_victoria/README.md

 # Comments
 * This was definitely a challenging project for me, design-wise.
 The Pizza Planet aesthetic is much bolder and brighter than I'm used to designing.
 Challenging, but fun!
 I think this is the most complete website I've ever built.
 Thank you for this neat opportunity!
-* Based on the email response I got from you, I did not design the actual order form for my "Order Online" button.
+* FYI, I did not design the actual order form for my "Order Online" button.
 I also did not design a page for my "Giftcards" link in the footer.
 All other buttons and links function accordingly.